gatewaycorporate/tls-devicer/README.md

 - Pro tier can operate on a single server and has no device count limits
 - Enterprise can operate on any number of servers and has no device count limits

-Pass the key in the constructor to remove restrictions.
+Pass the key in the constructor to remove restrictions

 ## Obtaining a Key